 - Proactive support for members.

-- A Federation wide Compliance and Reporting system for each member
+- Network wide Compliance and Reporting system for each member

 - Central reporting with analytics for head office to monitor and manage activity and compliance levels.